A person sitting quietly beside a misty lake at sunrise, suggesting peace and hope

 "He healeth the broken in heart, and bindeth up their wounds."

-The Hebrew image here is of a physician carefully wrapping a wound.
+The Hebrew image here is of a physician carefully wrapping a wound — the word for "bindeth up" (chabash) is used elsewhere of a doctor treating injury.
 God does not leave broken hearts alone to mend as best they can.
 He actively tends to them.
+"Broken in heart" is a plural that covers every kind of grief — loss, betrayal, failure, death.
 Healing is his work, not yours alone.

 John 11:35